Syn3rman/CHAOSS-microtasks/README.md

 > Task: Execute micro-mordred to collect, enrich and visualize data from any GitHub repository.

 Work done can be found [here](microtask5/README.md)

+## Microtask #9:

+> Task: Read through the documentation and try to answer the following questions

+Work done can be found [here](microtask9/README.md)

+## Microtask #10:

+> Task: Submit at least a PR to one of the GrimoireLab repositories to fix an issue, improve the documentation, etc.

+Work done can be found [here](microtask10/README.md)